Table of Contents Show

 Over 10,000 sole rose bushes sprout in the International Rose Test Garden.

 It is called a rose test garden to serve as a secure safe house amid World War I for crossover roses developed in Europe.
-Rose darlings dreaded that these special plants would be eradicated within the bombings.
+Rose darlings dreaded that these special plants would be eradicated by the bombings.

 More than 500 races are run each year at Portland International Raceway.
 The track spans 1.96 miles, regularly hosting chicane Drag racing, motocross motorcycle road racing, auto racing, and cruise-in competition.

-Many athletic and physical activities raise money each year for great charities, notably the charity run by the track owner.
+Many athletic and physical activities raise money each year for great charities, notably, the charity run by the track owner.
 The track was built in Portland, Oregon, on the outskirts of Portland, situated less than a hundred yards from the city center, and is one of the most famous tracks.

-7. What to do in Portland: Explore Oregon Historical Society Museum
+7. Explore Oregon Historical Society Museum

 Located in downtown Portland and nestled in the Oregon Historical Society, the Oregon Historical Museum is a history museum built in 1898.